POSICS-II/thorlabs-apt-device/doc/source/newdevices.rst

 Class Hierarchy
 ---------------

-The most fundamental features common to all devices is handled in the ``APTDevice`` main parent class.
+The most fundamental features common to all devices is handled in the :data:`~thorlabs_apt_device.devices.aptdevice.APTDevice` main parent class.
 Sub-classes extend this to implement additional functionality.
-For example, the ``APTDevice_Motor`` class implements features related to motor-driven devices.
-Finally, classes like ``BSC201_DRV250`` are specific to the BSC201 controller paired with the DRV250 linear actuator.
+For example, the :data:`~thorlabs_apt_device.devices.aptdevice_motor.APTDevice_Motor` class implements features related to motor-driven devices.
+A further subclass such as :data:`~thorlabs_apt_device.devices.bsc.BSC` supports the series of benchtop stepper motor controllers.
+Finally, classes like :data:`~thorlabs_apt_device.devices.bsc.BSC201_DRV250` are specific to the BSC201 controller paired with the DRV250 linear actuator.

 Supporting a new device starts by identifying a class which already implements the most number of features, and then creating a new extension class.